-We have two issued patents in the United States, which expire February 10, 2035 and March 20, 2036, respectively.
+We have one issued patent in the United States, which expires March 20, 2036, and one pending patent application.
 We have been issued federal registrations for trademarks, including "BigCommerce," related stylized marks, and "Make It Big," and have multiple pending trademark applications.
 We hold domestic and international domain names that include "BigCommerce" and similar variations.